-The author thanks the following for their invaluable review and comments: Jon Sheldon, Carolyn Carter, and Eric Secoy of NCLC; Paul Bland of Public Justice; Jahan Sagafi of Outten & Golden LLP; and Rob Bramson of Bramson, Plutzik, Mahler, and Brikhaeuser.
-Thanks to Beverlie Sopiep, Jan Kruse, and Svetlana Ladan of NCLC for formatting this model law.
+The author thanks the following for their invaluable review and comments: Jon Sheldon, Carolyn Carter, and Eric Secoy of NCLC; Paul Bland and Karla Gilbride of Public Justice; Jahan Sagafi of Outten & Golden LLP; Professor Gregory Klass of Georgetown Law School, Cliff Palesky of McGuinn, Hillsman, & Palesky , and Rob Bramson of Bramson, Plutzik, Mahler, and Brikhaeuser.
+Thanks to Beverlie Sopiep, Jan Kruse, Anna Kowanko, and Svetlana Ladan, all atf NCLC for technical support.